Fnatic: Mobile Legends: Bang Bang

 On 9 May 2024, in Fnatic's announcement video regarding their participation in the Esports World Cup Club Support Program (funded by the EWCF), the organization announced that they were to field a Mobile Legends: Bang Bang roster, although it wasn't immediately announced which team they were signing.
-On 20 May it was announced that Fnatic would go into a partnership with ONIC Philippines, a sister team of the Indonesia-based ONIC Esports organization that plays in the MPL Philippines, with the team known as Fnatic ONIC Philippines (or Fnatic ONIC PH).
+On 20 May it was announced that Fnatic would go into a partnership with ONIC Philippines, a brother team of the Indonesia-based ONIC Esports organization that plays in the MPL Philippines, with the team known as Fnatic ONIC Philippines (or Fnatic ONIC PH).
 On 22 May, it was announced that ONIC's Indonesian MLBB team also partnered with Fnatic, with that team known as Fnatic ONIC Esports.

 On 4 January 2025, ONIC Esports announced that the partnership between Fnatic and ONIC are thereby terminated and have officially parted ways, returning to its normal branding and thereby folding Fnatic's representation in MLBB.